-- 4.12 It is recommended that the Executive Board agrees that the Outline Business Case provides the evidence required to move forward to the next project stage and that it provides the basis for approval of a revised scheme budget of £109.4 Million. - 4.13 The Revised Central Route option, coupled with Park & Ride option C generate a BCR of 1.55 which demonstrates that the scheme will deliver medium value for money as defined by DfT guidance.
+- 6.12 It is recommended that the Executive Board agrees that the Outline Business Case provides the evidence required to move forward to the next project stage and that it provides the basis for approval of a revised scheme budget of £109.4 Million. - 6.13 The Revised Central Route option, coupled with Park and Ride option C generate a BCR of 1.55 which demonstrates that the scheme will deliver medium value for money as defined by DfT guidance.

-Greenway
+Waterbeach Greenway

-- 4.14 The proposal to change the alignment on the Waterbeach Greenway is predicated on the need to provided better connectivity between GCP schemes.
+- 6.14 The proposal to change the alignment on the Waterbeach Greenway is predicated on the need to provide better connectivity between GCP schemes.
 It is also based on the outcome of recent investigations that highlights significant difficulty in delivering the Waterbeach Greenway along the previously agreed route that follows the railway line.
-It is recommended that the Executive Board agrees with proposals to consult on a new alignment of the Waterbeach Greenway (as set out in Appendix D). - 4.15 Further investigation of the previous Greenway alignment has determined that the route would be subject to significant flooding and would require an extensive embankment of between 650mm 1,000mm, which would come at significant cost (approximately £28m and £34m).
+It is recommended that the Executive Board agrees with proposals to consult on a new alignment of the Waterbeach Greenway (as set out in Appendix D). - 6.15 Further investigation of the previous Greenway alignment has determined that the route would be subject to significant flooding and would require an extensive embankment of between 650mm 1,000mm, which would come at a considerable cost (approximately £28m and £34m).
 It would also present a big impact on the environment as large drainage ditches would be required.
-It is recognised that the North East Cambridge Area Action Plan had incorporated the original alignment and the revised alignment may have implications for the spatial framework that the local planning authorities will need to consider, but on balance it is considered that continuing with the original alignment would not offer value for money. - 4.16 The revised Greenway alignment starts on Cambridge Road in Waterbeach and is routed on an off-carriageway alignment on Cambridgeshire County Council land behind Car Dyke Road.
-The Greenway then continues across County Council and some third-party land behind the A10 to then connect with Ely Road and Milton Village where it connects with the Jane Coston Bridge and Cowley Road. - 4.17 The public consultation would look to include options on the route specifics, for example: the closure of the A10 Ely Road slip (on the basis that the signalisation of

-Humphries Way is in place); a quieter route passing through Coles Road; and improvements to the area of Milton Village High Street in front of the shops that address the potential conflict between higher volume of commuter cycling use in an area and pedestrians.
-The revised route is significantly less prone to flooding.

-4.18 Although this specific alignment has not been consulted on, in 2018 the public was asked to comment on 3 options with an option following a route behind Car Dyke Road and the A10, which then routed through Milton village.
+It is recognised that the North East Cambridge Area Action Plan had incorporated the original alignment, and that the revised alignment may have implications for the spatial framework that the local planning authorities will need to consider.
+However, on balance it is considered that continuing with the original alignment would not offer value for money. - 6.16 The revised Greenway alignment starts on Cambridge Road in Waterbeach and is routed on an off-carriageway alignment on Cambridgeshire County Council land behind Car Dyke Road.
+The Greenway then continues across County Council and some third-party land behind the A10 to then connect with Ely Road and Milton Village where it links with the Jane Coston Bridge and Cowley Road. - 6.17 A public consultation would be launched as part of the process to determine the new alignment.
+The consultation would look to include options on the route specifics, for example: the closure of the A10 Ely Road slip (on the basis that the signalisation of Humphries Way is in place); a quieter route passing through Coles Road; and improvements to the area of Milton Village High Street in front of the shops that address the potential conflict between a larger volume of cyclists and pedestrians.
+The revised route is significantly less prone to flooding. - 6.18 Although this specific alignment has not been consulted on, in 2018 the public was asked to comment on 3 options with an option following a route behind Car Dyke Road and the A10, which is then routed through Milton Village.
 Public responses on the 3 options demonstrated that a route behind Car Dyke Road and the A10 was the second most supported route of the 3.
 The main concern about the option was the route being aligned along the A10 which has been taken into consideration when developing the new alignment.